Babur: As Timurid ruler of Fergana

-Most territories around his kingdom were ruled by his relatives, who were descendants of either Timur or Genghis Khan, and were constantly in conflict.
-At that time, rival princes were fighting over the city of Samarkand to the west, which was ruled by his paternal cousin.
-Babur had a great ambition to capture the city.
 In 1497, he besieged Samarkand for seven months before eventually gaining control over it.
-He was fifteen years old and for him the campaign was a huge achievement.
+He was fifteen years old, and for him, the campaign was a huge achievement.
 Babur was able to hold the city despite desertions in his army, but he later fell seriously ill.
 Meanwhile, a rebellion back home, approximately 350 km away, amongst nobles who favoured his brother, robbed him of Fergana.
-As he was marching to recover it, he left Samarkand to Sultan Mahmud Mirza, leaving him with neither territory in his possession.
+As he was marching to recover it, he left Samarkand to Sultan Ali Mirza, leaving him with neither territory in his possession.
 He had held Samarkand for 100 days, and he considered this defeat as his biggest loss, obsessing over it even later in his life after his conquests in India.

 For three years, Babur concentrated on building a strong army, recruiting widely amongst the Tajiks of Badakhshan in particular.
 In 1500–1501, he again laid siege to Samarkand, and indeed he took the city briefly, but he was in turn besieged by his most formidable rival, Muhammad Shaybani, Khan of the Uzbeks.
-The situation became such that Babar was compelled to give his sister, Khanzada, to Shaybani in marriage as part of the peace settlement.
+The situation became such that Babur was compelled to give his sister, Khanzada, to Shaybani in marriage as part of the peace settlement.
 Only after this were Babur and his troops allowed to depart the city in safety.
 Samarkand, his lifelong obsession, was thus lost again.
-He then tried to reclaim Fergana, but lost the battle there also and, escaping with a small band of followers, he wandered the mountains of central Asia and took refuge with hill tribes.
+He then tried to reclaim Fergana but lost the battle there also, and, escaping with a small band of followers, he wandered the mountains of central Asia and took refuge with hill tribes.
 By 1502, he had resigned all hopes of recovering Fergana; he was left with nothing and was forced to try his luck elsewhere.
 He finally went to Tashkent, which was ruled by his maternal uncle, but he found himself less than welcome there.
 Babur wrote, "During my stay in Tashkent, I endured much poverty and humiliation.
 No country, or hope of one!"
 Thus, during the ten years since becoming the ruler of Fergana, Babur suffered many short-lived victories and was without shelter and in exile, aided by friends and peasants.